highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/docs.md

         ![](./images/preAuth01.png)
     6. Click "SUBMIT".
     7. On the "Payment Authorized" screen, copy and paste the "Authorization ID" text string to a text file on your computer.
-    8. On the "Payment Authorized" screen, copy and paste the "Secret" text string to a text file on your computer.
+    8. On the "Payment Authorized" screen, copy and paste the "Coupon ID" text string to a text file on your computer.
         ![](./images/preAuth02.png)
     9. Click "CLOSE", then "I'M ALL SET".
 2. Hold your raffle!
 In this example, a user with username `steve` has won the raffle.
 3. Use the following `curl` command from the command line to dispense the money authorized in (1) to username `steve`:
-    1. `curl -X PUT -d authorization_id=<authorization ID from 1> -d secret=<secret from 1> -d username=steve https://highfidelity.com/api/v1/commerce/redeem`
+    1. `curl -X PUT -d authorization_id=<authorization ID from 1> -d coupon_id=<coupon ID from 1> -d username=steve https://highfidelity.com/api/v1/commerce/redeem`

 # Full Examples <a name="examples"></a>
 ## BEGINNER: Tip Jar <a name="tipJar"></a>